Looking Closely at the Growth Curve for Daqo New Energy Corp. (DQ)

 DQ’s Market Performance

-DQ stocks went up by 1.27% for the week, with a monthly jump of 12.26% and a quarterly performance of -39.21%, while its annual performance rate touched 582.65%.
-The volatility ratio for the week stands at 8.40% while the volatility levels for the past 30 days are set at 8.24% for Daqo New Energy Corp..
-The simple moving average for the period of the last 20 days is -1.82% for DQ stocks with a simple moving average of 30.92% for the last 200 days.
+DQ stocks went down by -3.98% for the week, with a monthly jump of 6.03% and a quarterly performance of -42.07%, while its annual performance rate touched 635.99%.
+The volatility ratio for the week stands at 10.63% while the volatility levels for the past 30 days are set at 8.72% for Daqo New Energy Corp..
+The simple moving average for the period of the last 20 days is -7.34% for DQ stocks with a simple moving average of 22.87% for the last 200 days.

 Analysts’ Opinion of DQ